GoogleCloudPlatform/professional-services-data-validator/README.md

                         Service account to use for BigQuery result handler output.
   [--parts-per-file INT], [-ppf INT]
                         Number of partitions in a yaml file, default value 1.
-  [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
-                        BigQuery destination for validation results.
-Defaults to stdout.
-                        See: *Validation Reports* section [--service-account or -sa PATH_TO_SA_KEY]
-                        Service account to use for BigQuery result handler output.
   [--filters SOURCE_FILTER:TARGET_FILTER]
                         Colon separated string values of source and target filters.
                         If target filter is not provided, the source filter will run on source and target tables.